syguan96/Image2StyleGAN2/README.md

 Dirfferences from the official Image2StyleGAN
 1. Reframe it to optimizing in StyleGAN v2.
-2. optimize the shift w+ code from the mean w+.
+2. Optimize the shift w+ code from the mean w+.

 ## Setup
 - **Requirements**